Brent Hayes Edwards: Claude McKay manuscript discovery

 In 2009, Edwards's graduate student Jean-Christophe Cloutier discovered a manuscript in Columbia's Rare Book and Manuscript Library in the papers of writer Samuel Roth.
 In 2012, Edwards and Cloutier, in consultation with other experts and after examining archival materials and personal correspondence, authenticated the manuscript as a previously unknown 1941 work by Claude McKay, called Amiable With Big Teeth: A Novel of the Love Affair Between the Communists and the Poor Black Sheep of Harlem.
 Henry Louis Gates, who served as one of the experts evaluating the manuscript's authenticity, called it a "major discovery...It dramatically expands the canon of novels written by Harlem Renaissance writers."

 Awards

 In 2004, Edwards's book The Practice of Diaspora won the John Hope Franklin Prize from the American Studies Association and the Gilbert Chinard Prize of the Society for French Historical Studies, and an honorable mention for the James Russell Lowell Prize of the Modern Language Association.

 In 2005, Edwards won the New York Public Library's Dorothy and Lewis B. Cullman Fellowship, to spend one year researching a project on jazz in New York in the 1970s.

-In 2015, Edwards was awarded a Guggenheim Fellowship to pursue a book project entitled "The Art of the Lecture."
+In 2015, Edwards was awarded a Guggenheim Fellowship to pursue a book project entitled "The Art of the Lecture".

+In 2024 he received a PEN Oakland – Josephine Miles Award for Easily Slip into Another World: A Life in Music, coauthored with Henry Threadgill.